1977 Volkswagen Polo: Retro Road Test.

 The brakes lack power assistance (a servo didn’t arrive on right-hand-drive Polos until 1990), so the middle pedal needs a good shove to get anything happening at the wheels.
 On occasion, you think nothing is actually clamping the steel rims, but the car does stop… eventually.

-The tall and untrimmed gear lever (there are no fripperies here) is connected to a long-throw ‘box, but the four speeds shift positively enough.
+The tall and untrimmed gear lever (there are no fripperies here) is connected to a long-throw manual transmission, but the four speeds shift positively enough.
 Thanks to its delicately slim pillars and large glass area – attributes shared with many cars of the 1970s – visibility out of the Polo is first-class.

 Reliability and running costs